Attention Heads of Large Language Models: A Survey: Overview of special attention heads

 \subsection{How do attention heads work together?}

-If we divide the layers of a LLM (e.g., GPT-2 Small) into three segments based on their order—shallow (e.g., layers 1-4), middle (e.g., layers 5-8), and deep (e.g., layers 9-12)—we can map the relationship between the stages where heads act and the layers they are in, according to the content above.
-The figure is illustrated in Figure~\ref{fig:4stage3layer}.
+As illustrated in Figure~\ref{fig:4stage3layer}, if we divide the layers of a LLM (e.g., GPT-2 Small) into three segments based on their order—shallow (e.g., layers 1-4), middle (e.g., layers 5-8), and deep (e.g., layers 9-12)—we can map the relationship between the stages where heads act and the layers they are in, according to the content above.
+However, when combined with Figure~\ref{fig:four_steps}, this pattern reflects only the majority of cases; there are instances where LLMs return to the KR or ICI stage at deeper layers—for example, in the MCQA and IOI cases discussed below.

-Some researchers have explored the \textbf{potential semantic meanings} embedded in the query vector $\mathbf{q}_{\ell, j}^h=\mathbf{Q}_{\ell}^h[:, j]$ and key vector $\mathbf{k}_{\ell, j}^h=\mathbf{K}_{\ell}^h[:, j]$ when attention heads collaborate.
-For example, in MCQA problem, during the ICI stage, a Content Gatherer Head moves the tokens of the correct answer text to the [END] position.
+To gain a enhanced understanding of the relationships between these heads, researchers have investigated the \textbf{potential semantic meanings} embedded in the query vector $\mathbf{q}_{\ell, j}^h=\mathbf{Q}_{\ell}^h[:, j]$ and key vector $\mathbf{k}_{\ell, j}^h=\mathbf{K}_{\ell}^h[:, j]$.\citep{CorrectLetterHead_23_arXiv_DeepMind,ColorObject_24_ICLR_BrownU} For example, when solving a MCQA problem, the model first infers the correct answer in text form.
+It then needs to map this text to the corresponding option letter based on the list of choices.
+At this point, during the ICI stage, the Content Gatherer Head moves the tokens of the inferred answer text to the [END] position.
 Then, in the LR stage, the Correct Letter Head uses the information passed by the Content Gatherer Head to identify the correct option.
 The query vector in this context effectively asks, ``Are you the correct label?'' while recalling the gathered correct answer text.
 The key vector represents, ``I'm choice [A/B/C/D], with the corresponding text [...]''.
 After matching the right key vector to the query vector, we can get the correct answer choice.

+Consider the Parity Problem, which involves determining whether the sum of an input sequence \mystrut $a_{1:t}$, consisting of only $0$s and $1$s, is odd or even.
+Let parity state sequence \mystrut $s_i$ denote the parity (odd or even) of the sum of the first $i$ digits in the sequence, as defined in Equation~\ref{equ:parity}.
+For example, given the input sequence \mystrut $a_{1:6} = 001011$, the corresponding parity state sequence is \mystrut $s_{1:6} = eeooeo$.
+When querying the LLM with the prompt ``\mystrut $a_{1:t}$ [EOI] \mystrut $s_{1:t-1}$ [END]'', where [EOI] represents the End-Of-Input token, the expected response is the final parity state $s_t$.